Borjamomo96/ESPADA/README.md

     Example: `-sarg -c catalog.xml -i 0.15 -m`.

     **NOTE:** The argument `-c|--catalog` will only be necessary if the module responsible for running SoFiA is disabled; otherwise, this parameter will be ignored, and the newly obtained catalog from SoFiA will be used.
+    If we are in the case mentioned and the number of datasets we are going to use is strictly greater than 1, this parameter must contain a list of catalogs, one for each dataset.